LangilleLab/DalMUG/_posts/2019-3-18-mendelian-randomization.md

 This paper focused on determining the links between human genetic variants, gut microbiota, and fecal short-chain fatty acid (SCFA) levels.
 Typically microbiome studies can only claim to detect associations between features or disease states of interest when studying human cohorts.
-However, in this case the authors used “Mendelian Randomization” (https://en.wikipedia.org/wiki/Mendelian_randomization), which theoretically can determine whether a given association is _causal_.
+However, in this case the authors used [Mendelian Randomization](https://en.wikipedia.org/wiki/Mendelian_randomization), which theoretically can determine whether a given association is _causal_.
 This technique confused us and we haven’t entirely wrapped our heads around it so take the following explanation with a grain of salt.
 The key assumption of the approach is that genetic variants are distributed randomly in a given population.
 If this is true then confounding factors affecting a disease or clinical phenotype should be